Didactics #phase3: Everything you need to know for 2nd Semester 2020-2021

 As a result, the deadline for applications for Masters degree courses for students graduating in the academic year 2019/2020 will be 30 April 2021 and not 31 March 2021.

-Meetings with individual students may be face-to-face or remote by making appointments with professors and may be weekly at most.
+Meetings with individual students may be face-to-face or online by taking appointments with professors and may be weekly at most.

-Internal and external internships, including institutions and foreign companies, may be face-to-face or remote based on evaluations made by the Directors of the faculty , along with the Presidents of each courses’ council and the tutors for the companies/institutions/healthcare companies involved.
+Internal and external internships, including government and foreign companies, may be face-to-face or online based on evaluations made by the Department Director, along with the Course Presidents Council and the tutors for the companies/institutions/healthcare companies involved.

-Didactic laboratories will be face-to-face where possible and following all relevant safety procedures.
+Didactic laboratories will be face-to-face where possible and following all safety procedures.

 LIBRARY AND STUDY AREAS